5.4 Temple and Family History Work

 The Church’s online family history resources help members identify their ancestral family members, organize ancestral information, and submit requests for temple ordinances to be performed for these family members.
 The majority of these resources are available through the Church’s family history Internet site, FamilySearch.org.

 Where a stake or ward meetinghouse has computers with Internet access, or where family history programs are installed on stake or ward computers, the stake presidency and bishopric ensure that these computers are available for members to use at reasonable times.
-Family history consultants can help schedule the computers and teach members how to use them.
+Temple and family history consultants can help schedule the computers and teach members how to use them.

 Members who use Church administrative computers for family history work should not have access to membership or financial information.